-Fran Gallogly is a passionate photographer with a focus on landscape, flower, wildlife, portrait and nature photography.
+Fran Gallogly is a passionate photographer with a focus on landscape, travel, flower, wildlife, portrait and nature photography.
 She first was captivated by the expressive and artistic qualities of photography in the 1970s when she took classes at a workshop in Connecticut learning to develop and print black and white images from film.

 When digital photography became available, she transitioned enthusiastically to that medium and studied under such luminaries in the field as Bryan Peterson, Kathleen Clemons, Scott Stulberg, Charlie Borland, Darwin Wiggett, Samantha Chrysanthou, Ian Plant, Joe McNally, Rick Friedman and Kevin Adams.

 Now retired from full-time employment, she is free to further explore and develop her love of this medium.
 Fran enjoys traveling with her camera and in 2011 spent a month in Namibia, Southwest Africa, photographing desert landscapes, soaring dunes and wildlife.
 She published her photographs via Blurb in a coffee table book entitled "Namibia."
 In 2012 she spent time in India and produced a second book (Blurb) called "Faces of India."
 In 2013 she photographed in Wales, in 2014 in Tuscany and Cinque Terre, in 2015 in the Scottish Highlands and in Zion and Death Valley National Parks.
 She was in Zambia, in southern Africa, in 2016 and on the Blue Ridge Parkway and the Great Smoky Mountains National Park in 2017 and the Outer Banks of North Carolina in 2018.

 Her photos have been exhibited at the Bruce Kershner Gallery of the Fairfield Library (CT), in the Salmagundi Club (NY), Fairfield Museum and History Center (CT), Loft Artists Association (CT), Carriage Barn Arts Center/New Canaan Society for the Arts (CT), The Greater New Haven Arts Council (CT), Jonathan Dickinson State Park's Kimball Gallery (FL), Savannas Preserve (FL), Fort Pierce Library's ArtSpace (FL), Island Images (Vero Beach, FL), Pequot Library (CT) and the Westport Senior Center (CT).